What's covered in this article:

 The result would be something like the example below, which would return verbatims predicted to have the label 'Billing/Refund', but that also do not have the label 'Chaser/Urgent' predicted:

 You can click '+ Add Label Filter', multiple times to add additional layers to your query.
 Two separate label filters create an 'AND' type query, whilst multiple labels selected in the same label filter create an 'OR' type query.

 In the example below, multiple label filters have been applied individually.
-This creates a filter that will return verbatims predicted to have any of the four labels in the first filter, but that also have the 'Complaint' label predicted, and do not have the 'Query' label predicted.
+This creates a filter that will return verbatims predicted to have either of the 2 labels in the first filter, but that also have the 'Policy' label predicted, and do not have the 'Quote' label predicted.

 An example of complex label query combining 'OR', 'AND' and 'NOT' label filters

 A helpful tip is that by clicking the '&' sign in an individual filter containing multiple labels, you can automatically split them out into individual filters.
 This would change the query from 'OR' (i.e. any of these labels predicted) to 'AND' (i.e. all of these labels predicted).